 Lead Software Engineer & Team Manager at www.ECG.eu GmbH

 After the frist few years as senior developer I've given the chance to lead the project – and still continue to do so.
-“Eureka” is currently used in its 4th iteration and I'm eager to start with v5 and even more possiblities and new markets.
+“Eureka” is currently used in its 5th iteration and I'm eager to explore even more possiblities and new markets.
 The software uses a very customizable approach with PlugIns, Workflows and a flexible State-Management for nearly unlimited types of Business Objects.
 I'm still deep into Java and related technologies like CDI, JavaEE, JPA, JSF, SpringBoot and modern front-end development using Vue.js and others.

 That's it so far.
 I'm always eager to learn and create new things and I can't tell what I'm doing 10 years from now.
 But it will likely be related to modern technology and all the things made possible.